 Vang Vieng

 I was looking forward to some hiking, river tubing and swimming in one of the Blue Lagoons.
 However my 3 days in Vang Vieng were quite disappointing.
-I quickly realised that VV is a party town and river tubing means drinking all day while sitting in the tube.
+I quickly realised that VV is a party town and river tubing means drinking all day, while sitting in the tube.
 Also, due to the rainy weather I wasn’t able to hike nor do other outdoor activities.
-That said I did manage to drive around in a super cool buggy.
-It was crazy fun and I came back rather dusty and dirty.
-Make sure you hire the bigger style because when you are in a buggy the road bumps are much more fun!
+It was a rainy Vang Vieng experience.

 I had great fun riding the dirt back roads of Vang Vieng, passing many small villages and the mountain scenery.
 The weather was holding the rain until I (almost) finished, which was great.
 My plan was to stop at some of the lagoons and go for a swim but they looked more like dirty water holes than blue lagoons (where is the blue sky when you need it) so I gave it a miss.
 But I had amazing 4 hours nevertheless!